-Gosforth Nature Reserve is a haven for wildlife on the outskirts of Newcastle.
+Gosforth Nature Reserve is a haven for people and wildlife on the outskirts of Newcastle

 Volunteers working to protect local wildlife